Grounded Place Resource Links

 GellyRoll Pens - Set of 5 assorted metallics

-ONLINE TUTORIALSIf you want to go further with alcohol inks, you may find these online resources & artist teachers as invaluable as I have!
+ONLINE TUTORIALS: If you want to go further with alcohol inks, you may find these online resources & artist teachers as invaluable as I have!

 Astuary Art Video: How to adhere Yupo paper to wood panels